-Several authors have criticized the framework proposed by ? and in a paper from 2015 she claim that most of the critique is based on misunderstanding of her original paper, see ?.
+Several authors have criticized the framework proposed by Endsley (1995) and in a paper from 2015 she claim that most of the critique is based on misunderstanding of her original paper, see Endsley (2015).

-This memo is to a large extend based on the Wikipedia article on SA.
+This chapter in the course compendium is to a large extend based on the Wikipedia article on SA.